Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 ```

 One issue I encountered was that the functions which take a `CBasicString` as argument try to free it after they're done with it.
-The problem is that I manually allocate these structs with `malloc` and when the program calls
+The problem is that I manually allocate these structs with `malloc` and when the program tries to free them it detects memory corruption for some reason
+(I guess mixing `malloc` with `delete` leads to some weird behaviour).
-My workaround was to directly patch the `free_CBasicString` in the DLL and replace its first opcode with 0xC3 (the opcode for `ret` in x86).
+My workaround was to patch the `free_CBasicString` in the DLL and replace its first opcode with 0xC3 (the opcode for `ret` in x86).
 This causes the function to immediately return without trying to free anything.
 I can then free the memory myself in the harness.

 ![brava](/assets/img/brava/before_after.png)